jdevo23/get_LOC/README.md

 # ABOUT

 Project for storing number of lines of code changed on git.
-Currently a basic shell script.
+Currently using some basic shell scripts.

 ## TODO:
     - handle error if used in non-git directory